rust-lang/reference/src/type-layout.md

 to create types that you can soundly perform operations on that rely on data layout such as reinterpreting values as a different type.

-Because of this dual purpose, it is possible to create types that are not useful for interfacing with the C programming language.
+Because of this dual purpose, it is possible to create types that are not only useful for interfacing with the C programming language.

 This representation can be applied to structs, unions, and enums.
 The exception is [zero-variant enums] for which the `C` representation is an error.